algorandfoundation/algokit-cli/docs/cli/index.md

 created in.

 By default, the --workspace flag creates projects within a workspace structure or integrates them into an existing one, promoting organized management of multiple projects.
-Conversely, using --no-workspace initializes projects as standalone, bypassing workspace integration even if available, suitable for isolated projects or when workspace integration is unnecessary.
+Alternatively, to disable this behavior use the --no-workspace flag, which ensures the new project is created in a standalone target directory.
+This is suitable for isolated projects or when workspace integration is unnecessary.

 ```shell